apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Private Images and Registries
 -----------------------------

 Thus far, use of Docker Hub has been assumed.
-To make use of a different repository of Docker images the **optional** ``Registry`` keyword can be added to the apptainer definition file.
+To make use of a different repository of Docker images the **optional** ``Registry`` keyword can be added to the Apptainer definition file.
 For example, to make use of a Docker image from the NVIDIA GPU Cloud (NGC) corresponding definition file is:

 .. code-block:: apptainer